-Or if you’re looking for a more facilitated transition experience, I’m offering Caterpillar to Butterfly: The Power of Writing Through Change, a transition workshop beginning Monday, June 19th.
-This is a virtual, self-paced four week course.
+Or if you’re looking for a more facilitated transition experience, check out Caterpillar to Butterfly: The Power of Writing Through Change, a 5-week eCourse I offer frequently throughout the year.
 You’ll choose a transition you want to work on, explore the three phases of a transition through writing and creativity prompts while gaining skills and knowledge about how to not only process one transition, but also others.

 Life is full of change.
 As Lao Tzu reminds us: